 Q: How can I fill out an application to become a bus operator?

-A: Bus operators are employees of a private company with whom the city contracts.
-You may either call 252-972-1174, or you may pick up an application at the transit office on the third (3rd) floor of the renovated Train Station, Suite 315.
+A: Bus operators are employees of a private company with whom the City contracts.
+You may either call 252-972-1174 or pick up an application at the transit office on the third (3rd) floor of the renovated Train Station, Suite 315.

 Q: Will Tar River Transit do special charters for groups?

 A: No. Due to federal regulations that govern federally funded transit systems, Tar River Transit can not do charters.
 The exception would be if the local charter providers in the area are unable or unwilling to do so.
-Before Tar River Transit will perform this service it will need the denial of service from each provider in writing.
+Before Tar River Transit will perform this service, it will need the denial of service in writing from each provider.